diffplug/matconsolectl/README.md

 This has been forked from the project originally maintained on the now defunct [Google Code](https://code.google.com/p/matlabcontrol/).

-We have made some improvements, and we are happy to work with the community to continue to improve this fantastic library.
-However, this fork is in no way associated with or endorsed by any authors of the original project.
+We have made some improvements (see the [changelog](CHANGES.md)), and will maintain this library into the future.
+This fork is in no way associated with or endorsed by any authors of the original project.
 We have attempted to make contact with them to make sure that we are conducting this fork in compliance with their wishes, but have been unable to make contact.

 Luckily, the BSD license of the original project allows us to continue development even if we are unable to contact the original authors.